yusrilhs/bootstrapformsublime/README.md

 ### Form horizontal snippet

-For form horizontal $number on below is a bootstrap grid system, should be between 1 and 12
+For form horizontal $number on below is a bootstrap grid system, should be a number between 1 and 12

 | Bootstrap Element             | Snippet                 |
 | ------------------------------|-------------------------|